dotenv-org/dotenv-org.github.io/blog/_posts/2023-10-28-node-20-6-0-includes-built-in-support-for-env-files.md

 ### Missing variable expansion

-It's important to note that variable expansion support has always existed in a separate library [dotenv-expand](https://github.com/motdotla/dotenv-expand).
-But it is so [widely used with 13 million downloads](https://www.npmjs.com/package/dotenv-expand) that it defacto considered part of dotenv.
+Variable expansion support for dotenv exists in a separate library [dotenv-expand](https://github.com/motdotla/dotenv-expand).
+But it is so [widely used with 13 million downloads](https://www.npmjs.com/package/dotenv-expand) weekly that it is defacto considered part of dotenv.

 As of this writing, Node does not support variable expansion.
 Instead, it will output the variable as a string.